Image

 baeatp f

 A contemporary and competitor to the Convairliner, the Martin 2-0-2 and 4-0-4 also look similar.
-The Martins have a sideways opening cabin door, more dihedral on the outer wings, no main gear doors visible when the gear is extended a slightly less rounded top of vertical fin.
-Finally, they have an airstair door underneath the rear fuselage.
+The Martins have a sideways opening cabin door, more dihedral on the outer wings, no main gear doors visible when the gear is extended and a slightly less rounded top of vertical fin.
+Finally, they have a single wheel nose gear and an airstair door underneath the rear fuselage.

 CASA C-207 Azor